It’s a dirty world out there.

 Creating an Industrial IoT Data Flow for the Enterprise

-The diagram below shows the control and flow of data using Bright Wolf Strandz as the central data modeling, management, and processing component of an industrial IoT system.
+The diagram below shows the control and flow of data in a typical Bright Wolf architecture as the central data modeling, management, and processing component of an industrial IoT system.
 As in most systems, real-time conditions can be monitored with configurable limits and alert mechanisms, but data is also contextualized, stored, and made available to a distributed network of systems, applications, and teams for deeper learning and continuous optimization – which is where real enterprise value is created.

 1. Raw data from sensors and other sources is ingested and stored.